 The National Archives is working to promote compliance with the Code of Practice on the management of records in all public authorities.

 Section 46 of the Freedom of Information Act 2000 required the Lord Chancellor to issue a Code of Practice on the management of records.
-First published in November 2002, the code was revised and re-issued in July 2009.
+The Code is a technical document aimed at supporting management of public authority records and information under the Act.

 The Information Commissioner and the Chief Executive of The National Archives have signed a Memorandum of Understanding setting out how they will work together on promoting and monitoring the code.